peteroupc/peteroupc.github.io/bernoulli.md

 - Do the following process repeatedly, until this algorithm returns a value:
     1. Generate an unbiased random bit.
 If that bit is 1 (which happens with probability 1/2), return 1.
-    2. Generate a uniform(0, 1) random variate _u_, if it wasn't generated yet.
+    2. Generate a uniform random variate between 0 and 1 _u_, if it wasn't generated yet.
     3. [**Sample from the number _u_**](#Implementation_Notes) twice, and flip the input coin twice.
 If all of these calls and flips return 1, return 0.

 <a id=arctan___lambda></a>